Some links in this post may be affiliate links

 Slip the Lavender Plant out of its pot and place it in the center of the new pot at the same soil level as it was in the previous pot and back fill with fresh, loose, fast-draining soil.

 Wet the soil thoroughly until water comes out through the drainage hole(s).
-Thereafter, water deeply during the growing season (summer) when the top 2-3 in. of soil dry out.
+Thereafter, water deeply during the growing season (summer) when the top 2-3 inches of soil dry out.
 Reduce watering in the cold season (winter).

 Pruning Lavender Plant involves cutting back the plants in spring by about 1/3-1/2 to encourage repeat blooming.
 Cutting back promotes new growth from which the flower buds emerge.